-D.1 Hot Swapping Architecture (Fig.3)
+D.1 Hot Swapping Architecture (Figure 3)

 IP Layer gives the packet to IP Level Hot Swap Middleware (HSM), considering it as an LLC component.
 IP Level Middleware duplicates the packet for the second interface and gives it to Modem Control Module.
-So, IP Level Middleware is also an IP Level component to the Modem Control Module (UML diagram in Fig.4 clarifies the object relationships).
+So, IP Level Middleware is also an IP Level component to the Modem Control Module is also an IP Level component to the Modem Control Module (UML diagram in Figure 4 clarifies the object relationships).